MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 `srv*https://<account>.artifacts.visualstudio.com/_apis/symbol/symsrv`

-**SourceLink**
+**Portable PDB support**

-WinDbgNext now supports reading Source Link information from symbols while debugging.
-The debugger will automatically download and display the appropriate source for Source Link-enabled binaries.
+Portable PDB support has been added.
+The Portable PDB (Program Database) format describes an encoding of debugging information produced by compilers of Common Language Infrastructure (CLI) languages and consumed by debuggers and other tools.
+For more information, see [Portable PDB v1.0: Format Specification](https://github.com/dotnet/corefx/blob/master/src/System.Reflection.Metadata/specs/PortablePdb-Metadata.md).

 **Other changes and bug fixes**

-- WinDbg now supports AMD64 and Linux kernel dump debugging
+- WinDbg now supports AMD64 and Linux kernel dump debugging.
 - Time travel recording enhancements and other fixes.

 ## 1.0.1912.11001